 4. Let go.

 Don’t hold on to guilt.
 You don’t need to justify your past actions or try to prove yourself.
 Letting go of the past means burying it and giving up your right to engage in self-condemnation.
-Forgiveness is a choice, but also a process.
-It’s choosing to stop hating yourself and cutting yourself down, but instead, seeing yourself as a valuable human being.
+Forgiveness is a choice but also a process.
+It’s choosing to stop hating yourself or cutting yourself down and to start seeing yourself as a valuable human being.

-One of the first steps of letting go, is to just get it out there.
-Please feel free to use the form below to let it go, or apologize for something that has been on your chest for years.
+One of the first steps of letting go is to just get it out there.
+Please feel free to use the comments below to let it go or apologize for something that has been on your chest for years.

-- to let the past be past and live in the present
+- let the past be past and live in the present

-- to stop beating yourself up about something that happened two or five or ten years ago
+- stop beating yourself up about something that happened two or five or ten years ago

-- to banish guilt and shame from controlling your thoughts and behaviors
+- banish guilt and shame from controlling your thoughts and behaviors

-- to accept and respect yourself as you are… in spite of your screw-ups
+- accept and respect yourself as you are… in spite of your screw-ups

 “To forgive is to set a prisoner free and discover that the prisoner was you.” – Lewis B. Smedes